Winnie Mpanju-Shumbusho: Pediatrics and Community Health

-Mpanju-Shumbusho's teaching and research career began in 1986 at her alma mater, Muhimbili University of Health and Allied Sciences, following her appointment to the university's faculty as a Senior Medical Officer and Senior Lecturer in Paediatrics, Child Health, and Community Health.
-During this time she was also a Consultant Paediatrician in the Department of Paediatrics and Child Health at Muhimbili National Hospital, Tanzania's largest referral and teaching hospital.
+Mpanju-Shumbusho's teaching and research career began in 1986 at her alma mater, Muhimbili University of Health and Allied Sciences, following her appointment to the university's faculty as a Senior Medical Officer and Senior Lecturer in Pediatrics, Child Health, and Community Health.
+During this time she was also a Consultant Pediatrician in the Department of Pediatrics and Child Health at Muhimbili National Hospital, Tanzania's largest referral and teaching hospital.
 Subsequently, she was appointed Head of the Department of Community Health, MUHAS, and Chief Public Health Adviser to the Tanzania Ministry of Health from 1986 to 1993.
 In this capacity, Mpanju-Shumbusho guided the strengthening of the medical school's training curriculum to include more community oriented and community based training, the model later emulated by other institutions in Eastern Africa, including Moi University, Kenya, and the University of Malawi College of Medicine in Malawi.
 She also spearheaded collaborations between MUHAS and various universities and national and international medical research institutions (e.g. Karolinska Institute in Sweden).

-As the chief public health technical advisor to the Tanzania Ministry of Health, Mpanju-Shumbusho was a member of national public health steering committees and think tanks for establishment and review of Tanzania's national public health and primary health care programmes, including maternal and child health (MCH), expanded immunisation, major communicable diseases, and water and sanitation.
+As the chief public health technical advisor to the Tanzania Ministry of Health, Mpanju-Shumbusho was a member of national public health steering committees and think tanks for establishment and review of Tanzania's national public health and primary health care programmes, including maternal and child health (MCH), expanded immunization, major communicable diseases, and water and sanitation.
 Mpanju-Shumbusho's contribution to the global effort for eradication of malaria started many decades ago.
 In the mid-1990s she was an international clinical monitor of the open randomized trial of artemether against quinine in the treatment of cerebral malaria in African children, which was conducted in Tanzania, Malawi, and Nigeria.
 Results from the study contributed significantly towards the WHO policy change to Artemisinin Combination Therapy as first-line treatment for malaria in endemic countries.
 In another study, Mpanju-Shumbusho served as the international clinical medical monitor for the SPF66 malaria vaccine trial conducted in Ifakara District and Ifakara Health Institute, Tanzania, from 1990 to 1995 under the sponsorship of WHO and the Special Programme for Research and Training in Tropical Diseases (TDR) and in collaboration with Prof. Peter Smith of the London School of Hygiene & Tropical Medicine and Dr Malcom Molyneux of Liverpool School of Tropical Medicine.